A brand is built on top of its industry’s brand, and its product category’s brand.

 A good brand manager needs to acknowledge the environment in which their brand lives, and either embrace or actively mitigate the perceptions that come with the industry and the product category.

-Next week, we are going to look at case studies about how well-known brands navigated their categorical perceptions to success.
+We look at case studies about how brands like McLaren and Dyson navigated their categorical perceptions to success.

 Colin Finkle is a brand marketer and designer with ten years of experience helping Fortune 500 companies tell their story at retail.
 You can see his work at Colin Finkle’s portfolio site.
 You can connect with him on LinkedIn or Twitter.
 He is also the author of the book series, the Neverborn Saga.